nexo-webshop/Software-Revolutions/README.md

 - create software, all to make the world better

 our products:
-- Nexo Mail
+- Multi Language developemt Platform

-explaination about nexo mail:
+explaination about Multi Language developemt Platform:
-- don't you think: my mail is slow, i can't find stuff ETC. we found the solution! search with AI to find your mails, great GUI to find tabs that you never found before in Gmail, Outlook ETC.
+- the biggest repository on github! several stuff ECT!

 # THANKS for reading!